FOUND IN MY ATTIC

 This magazine started out as EVERYDAY MECHANICS in 1929.
 In 1931, science was added and the publication became EVERYDAY SCIENCE AND MECHANICS.
 In early 1937, its name changed yet again to Science and Mechanics.
 In the 1980's, it became a quarterly and bi-monthly but eventually went out of publication in 1984.
 Cover art is what you would expect from magazines of this era, fantastic!
 Check them out now.

 Mechanics AND HANDICRAFT was a publication that ran in the 1930s.
 It began as a quarterly in its early days and as readership increased (which did not take long) appeared as a monthly.
 Content is very similar to what you would find in the other publications listed above: science articles for the lay person, some DIY projects, and experiments including general articles.

 FATE magazine began in 1948 as a quarterly.
-Like other publications, as readership increased so too did the frequency of publishing eventually becoming a monthly by 1952-53.
-FATE magazine contains stories of the fantastic, odd cultures from around the world, and of course what got its start: UFO stories.
+Like other publications, as readership increased, so too did the frequency of publishing eventually become a monthly by 1952-53.
+FATE magazine contains stories of the fantastic, odd cultures from around the world, and of course what got its start — UFO stories.
 The best cover art (and some can be pretty provocative) can be found from the beginning through the late 1950s like the one shown at right.
 FATE is like late night radio in your hands.